zeroamps/Tooling/README.md

 ***

-`git config -l` or `git config --list` lists all variables set in config file, along with their values.
+`git config -l|--list` lists all variables set in config file, along with their values.

 There are three config levels --local, --global, --system.